Sandtray in Therapy Helps You Access Your Deep Knowing

 Learning to Trust Yourself and Deepen Your Intuition

 Getting in touch with your own deep, felt inner knowing through sandtray work in therapy can feel profoundly healing.
-Over time, the process can make you feel more trusting of what’s inside you, and therefore more resilient in daily life.
+Over time, the process may make you feel more trusting of what’s inside you, and therefore more resilient in daily life.

 Many therapists use the sandtray, particularly Integrative Arts Psychotherapists and Art Therapists.
 Some Gestalt therapists also use sandtray, and sandtray is also much used in play therapy with children.